 Iowa Food Hub Managers Working Group

 Iowa’s food hub managers created the Iowa Food Hub Managers Working Group (FHMWG) in mid-2015.
-The group holds quarterly meetings led by members to address operating challenges and needs for food hub businesses in Iowa.
-Together, group members are exploring how they can work together to
+The group convenes virtually every other week to address operating challenges, and opportunities holds quarterly meetings led by members to address operating challenges and needs for food hub businesses in Iowa.
+Together, group members are exploring how they can work together to:

 • improve their technical knowledge of aggregation and distribution systems